OCA/crm/crm_lead_to_task/README.rst

 1. Open the CRM settings and configure:

-   - Force Project: If set, all tasks created from leads will be assigned to this project without asking the user.
+   - Force Project: If set, "Project" field will be preselected on the creation wizard and the field will be readonly.
    - Archive Lead: If enabled, the lead will be archived after converting it to a task.